Need something to watch? Here are the best Amazon Prime TV shows

 Hannibal

-In this surreal psychological thriller, FBI profiler Will Graham (Hugh Dancy) struggles to catch serial killers while teetering on the edge of a mental breakdown.
+In this surreal psychological thriller based on characters from the best-selling Thomas Harris novels, FBI profiler Will Graham (Hugh Dancy) struggles to catch serial killers while teetering on the edge of a mental breakdown.
 Unbeknownst to him, his therapist, Dr. Hannibal Lecter (Mads Mikkelson), is himself a serial killer with dark designs for Will.
 As their friendship deepens, Will finds himself at the center of a symphony of violence.
-Made famous through an Oscar-winning performance by Anthony Hopkins, the character of Hannibal Lecter has been in a number of sequels of increasingly poor quality.

 Showrunner Bryan Fuller breathes new life into the franchise with arthouse cinematography and a chillingly charismatic performance by Mikkelson.
-It’s one of the goriest shows on television, but the direction and set design transform the violence into some of the most exquisite images on the small screen.
-Like its fiendish villain, Hannibal revels in the beauty of the grotesque.
+It was one of the goriest shows on network when it first aired on NBC, but the direction and set design transform the violence into some of the most exquisite images you’ll see on the small screen.

 The Wire

-Perhaps the rawest cop show in television history, The Wire casts an unflinching gaze at the war on drugs and its effect on society.
+One of the best-reviewed cop shows in its day, The Wire casts an unflinching gaze at the war on drugs and its effect on society.
 Set in Baltimore — the “murder capital,” as many a character notes — the show begins as a police procedural following a group of detectives hoping to bust one of the biggest drug kingpins in the city.
-The show expands its outlook with every season, though, gradually revealing a city in which everyone is interconnected and every action has far-reaching consequences.
+The show expands its outlook with every season, though, gradually revealing a city in which everything is interconnected and every action has far-reaching consequences.

 The Wire is unique among cop dramas in the extreme attention it pays to the lives and minds of its criminal element.
-Even the most minor street-level drug dealers seem complex and relevant, every one a Rosencrantz or Guildenstern.
-It’s a show with an unmatched interest in sociology.
+Even the most minor street-level drug dealers seem complex.
 The show never loses sight of the fact that all of its characters — cop or criminal, politician or lawyer — are members of a society and are thus shaped by the world around them far more than they shape it.
-Cynical viewers will find this show a feast: Even the most major players are never safe, and their actions often seem meaningless in the face of a world that keeps turning, regardless of their actions.

 The Americans

-It’s 1981, President Reagan has just been elected, and like most Americans, Elizabeth (Keri Russell) and Philip Jennings (Matthew Rhys) are enjoying the country’s rising prosperity as the Cold War heats up.
+It’s 1981, President Ronald Reagan has just been elected, and like most Americans, Elizabeth (Keri Russell) and Philip Jennings (Matthew Rhys) are enjoying the country’s rising prosperity as the Cold War heats up.
 Unlike most Americans, however, the Jennings are actually KGB spies.

 From that singular premise emerges one of the most exciting thrillers on the air today.
-The political intrigue is exciting (as intrigue always is), but what makes The Americans stand out is its focus on the Jennings’ marriage.
+The political intrigue is exciting, but what makes The Americans stand out is its focus on the Jennings’ marriage.
 In examining the tensions of married life, the show demonstrates that personal issues like spousal conflict can be every bit as exciting as geopolitical maneuvers.

 Justified

-A modern twist on the Western genre, Justified is the story of Raylan Givens (Timothy Olyphant), a U.S. marshal who returns to his rural hometown beneath the shadow of the Appalachians.
+A modern twist on the Western genre, Justified is the story of Raylan Givens (Timothy Olyphant), a U.S. Marshal who returns to his rural hometown beneath the shadow of the Appalachians.
 It’s a fiefdom where crime is king.
 The bad guys are ruthless, but unfortunately for them, Raylan is very flexible about what constitutes proper police procedure.

 Raylan’s aggressive approach to enforcing justice is complicated by the rise of his childhood friend, Boyd Crowder (Walton Goggins), as one of the leading crime bosses in town.
 The violent codes and posturing of Raylan and Boyd are a throwback to the bygone era of the frontier.
 If you miss the old-school machismo of ’70s Westerns but enjoy modern serialized storytelling, this might just be the perfect show for you.

 The Good Wife

-A compelling legal drama that is surprisingly savvy about the law and evolutions in technology, The Good Wife follows attorney Alicia Florrick (Julianna Marguelis), a mother-of-two who returns to her legal career after her husband Peter (Chris Noth) is jailed for political corruption.
-Alicia has been out of the business for more than a decade, a significant hurdle to her career that is made worse by the fact that everyone in Chicago is aware of the scandal surrounding her family.
-A lesser show would portray this as a black-and-white issue: a cheating husband and the wronged woman who moves on from him.
-The show proves it has legs by keeping the characters and their motivations complex and shifting.
-The show’s creators developed the premise in response to a number of high-profile sex scandals that brought down major politicians, and a burning question inherent to each of them: why do the wives of politicians stand by their husbands in light of infidelity?
+A compelling legal drama that is surprisingly savvy about the law and evolving technology, The Good Wife follows attorney Alicia Florrick (Julianna Margulies), a mother of two who returns to her legal career after her husband, Peter (Chris Noth,) is jailed for political corruption.
+Alicia has been out of the business for more than a decade, a significant hurdle to her career that is made worse by the fact that everyone in Chicago is aware of the scandal.

+The Good Wife’s creators developed the premise in response to a number of high-profile sex scandals that brought down major politicians, and a burning question inherent to each of them: Why do the wives of politicians stand by their husbands in light of infidelity?
 Alicia grapples with conflicted emotions regarding her husband as she decides what the future of her family will be.
-Even Peter, whose personal failings set the series in motion, comes across as sympathetic.
-Watching Noth’s charming performance, it’s easy to forget the wedge he’s driven into his family.

 The Sopranos

 Hailed by some critics as “the most influential television drama ever,” The Sopranos certainly seems like the blueprint for the modern television drama.
-The show features an aging anti-hero at its center, a large cast of interconnected characters, and all the scheming and violence that have recently become emblematic of dramatic television.
+The show features an aging antihero at its center, a large cast of interconnected characters, and all the scheming and violence that have recently become emblematic of dramatic television.

 Beneath the Shakespearean scope of the story, however, there beats a human heart.
-The Sopranos is, at its core, a family drama, and an examination of the man at the head of the said family.
+The Sopranos is, at its core, a family drama, and an examination of the man at the head of said family.
 Tony Soprano (James Gandolfini) is a tragic figure, as the position of power he creates for himself in the Mafia brings with it pressures that threaten to break him.

 Six Feet Under

 Death is one of the few universal experiences.
 No matter where one is born, whether a beggar or a king, the pale rider eventually comes knocking.
-Despite this commonality, most tend to keep death at a distance, only to acknowledge it when it shows up.
+Despite this commonality, most TV series tend to keep death at a distance, only to acknowledge it when it shows up.
 Unless, of course, death is your job.
 Six Feet Under is a grim comedy-drama following the Fishers, a family of morticians who must confront death with every episode in the form of a new corpse to be buried.

 In addition to standard family drama, their proximity to the deceased leads to a lot of meditations on mortality and the human experience.
 It’s not all heavy subject matter, however.
 The show is loaded with gallows humor and some genuinely heartwarming moments.
 In an age of saccharine sitcoms, Six Feet Under stands out for its mature approach to comedy.

 Downton Abbey

 An exemplary British period drama, Downton Abbey is an examination of the politics and personal lives of an aristocratic British family in the early 20th century.
-As they navigate the touchy social circles of high society, the Crawley family also reacts to the impact of seismic historical events such as the sinking of the Titanic and the outbreak of World War I. Of course, conflicts closer to home, such as the family’s financial problems and difficulty securing their inheritance, provide a solid emotional backbone for the show.
+As they navigate the touchy social circles of high society, the Crawley family also reacts to the impact of seismic historical events such as the sinking of the Titanic and the outbreak of World War I. Of course, conflicts closer to home, such as the family’s financial problems and difficulty securing their inheritance, provide a solid emotional backbone.

 Treme

-This post-Katrina New Orleans drama reunites two of our favorite actors — Clarke Peters and Wendell Pierce — as well as The Wire creators, David Simon and Eric Overmeyer.
-The series was praised for its realistic depiction of NOLA culture and its ensemble cast, which includes gems like John Goodman, Rob Brown, and Edwina Findley Dickerson.
-The series focuses on the working class neighborhood of Tremé, from which it gets its name.
-Beginning just three months after Hurricane Katrina, it follows Mardi Gras Indians, musicians, police, bar owners, a civil rights lawyer, and others, as they pick up the pieces, showing the challenges and resiliency of a community refusing to break despite the levees doing so.
+This post-Katrina New Orleans drama reunites two of our favorite actors — Clarke Peters and Wendell Pierce of The Wire — as well as that show’s creators, David Simon and Eric Overmeyer.
+The series was praised for its realistic depiction of NOLA culture and its ensemble cast, which includes gems like John Goodman, Rob Brown, and Edwina Findley.

+The series focuses on the working-class neighborhood of Tremé, from which it gets its name.
+Beginning just three months after Hurricane Katrina, it follows Mardi Gras Indians, musicians, police, bar owners, a civil rights lawyer, and others as they pick up the pieces, and shows the challenges and resiliency of a community refusing to break despite the levees doing so.

 Boardwalk Empire

 Oh, Steve Buscemi.
 We love you, especially as the tyrannical treasurer and criminal kingpin of Prohibition-era Atlantic City.
-With a pilot directed by Martin Scorsese and the creator of The Sopranos at his side, the series came out of the gates swinging.
-Scorsese’s initial direction solidified a visual aesthetic that the show’s later directors emulated, one which has since been lauded again and again.
-The show’s attention to historical accuracy is equally as impressive, and gives the period piece a subtlety and realistic feel rarely found elsewhere.
+With a pilot directed by Martin Scorsese and a producer of The Sopranos at his side, the series came out of the gates swinging.

+Scorsese’s initial direction solidified a visual aesthetic that the show’s later directors emulated, one that has since been lauded again and again.
+The show’s attention to historical accuracy is equally as impressive, and gives the period piece a subtlety and realistic feel.
 The characters are complex, too, and their relationships with one another often encompass both sides of the love-hate coin.

 The Night Manager

 This six-part miniseries was showered with nominations at high-profile award shows during both 2016 and 2017, and for good reason.
 Tom Hiddleston (The Avengers) is absolutely marvelous as hotel manager Jonathan Pine, whose military past comes back to haunt him when he’s recruited by an intelligence officer (Olivia Coleman) to infiltrate the operation of a chemical weapons dealer (Hugh Laurie).

 You might remember Laurie as the sarcastic Dr. House — don’t we all? — but here he taps into a completely different character, one that is ruthless and unafraid of getting his hands dirty.
 The BBC One series is the third attempt at adapting John le Carré’s novel of the same name, and, apparently, three is the magic number.
 The Night Manager is suspenseful, charming, and well worth your time.

 Mr. Robot

 As information technology creeps into every aspect of life, one can’t help but look at the people controlling that technology (corporations, government agencies) with a wary eye.
 The modern world, at times, seems like the prelude to a cyberpunk dystopia, at least the way Mr. Robot portrays it.
 The show follows Elliot Alderson (Rami Malek), a paranoid security engineer who, in addition to his day job working for a massive corporation, engages in acts of vigilante hacking.

 When Elliot is courted by a mysterious activist-hacker known as “Mr. Robot,” he has a chance to use his skills for more than acts of petty justice.
 Mr. Robot has a grand plan to topple society, and Alderson could play a key role.
-Mr. Robot is a cyber-thriller with a keen grasp of the technology it represents, but don’t mistake technical accuracy for realism; the show dives headfirst down a rabbit hole of paranoia and espionage, with a plot that constantly challenges the viewer’s perceptions.
+Mr. Robot is a cyber-thriller with a keen grasp of the technology it represents, but don’t mistake technical accuracy for realism — the show dives headfirst down a rabbit hole of paranoia and espionage, with a plot that constantly challenges the viewer’s perceptions.

 Poldark

-After three years fighting in the American Revolution, Ross Poldark (Aidan Turner) returns to his home in Cornwall, only to find his estate in shambles and his lover Elizabeth (Heida Reed) married to his cousin.
+After three years fighting in the American Revolution, Ross Poldark (Aidan Turner) returns to his home in Cornwall, England, only to find his estate in shambles and his lover, Elizabeth (Heida Reed), married to his cousin.
 As Ross attempts to rebuild his family’s tin mines, he rescues a young woman named Demelza (Eleanor Tomlinson) and gives her a job as a maid.
 Making things more complicated for Ross is his rival, George Warleggan, an ambitious industrialist.

 Based on a series of 20th-century novels, this adaptation of Poldark moves at a brisk pace befitting a modern show, deftly juggling romance, action, and political maneuvering.

 Banshee

 In an era where gritty crime dramas are ubiquitous, Banshee stands out thanks to its complex characters and sharp writing.
-The show begins with a criminal (Antony Starr) getting out of prison 15 years after his lover, Anastasia (Ivana Miličević) let him take the fall for their diamond heist.
+The show begins with a criminal (Antony Starr) getting out of prison 15 years after his lover, Anastasia (Ivana Miličević), let him take the fall for their diamond heist.
 Tracking her down to the town of Banshee, Pennsylvania, the man assumes the identity of the newly deceased sheriff, Lucas Hood.

 While trying to play his new role, “Hood” tries to get his share of the loot from Anastasia — now living in the guise of real estate agent Carrie Hopewell — while dealing with local crime boss Kai Proctor (Ulrich Thomsen), as well as a mobster named Rabbit, Hood’s former employer and Anastasia’s father.